-- Criminal District Judges adopt a fee schedule (CCrP 26.05)- if only one judge handles criminal cases, then the Local Admin judge adopts - Fee schedule includes fixed rate, minimum and maximum hourly rates, and daily rates - Approval by judge must be made on reporting form
+- Criminal District Judges adopt a fee schedule (CCP 26.05)

+- if only one judge handles criminal cases, then the Local Admin judge adopts - send fee schedule to Comm.
+Court - Fee schedule includes fixed rate, minimum and maximum hourly rates, and daily rates - Take into consideration overhead costs and available qualified attorneys willing to accept stated rate - Approval by judge must be made on reporting form - If fee follows approved schedule, and approved by judge, must be paid by Comm.
+Court